All About Radiation

-All About Radiation is one of the books by L. Ron Hubbard that form the canonical texts of Scientology, although it is no longer promoted by the Church of Scientology nor included in their "Basics" book canon.
-Its first printing was from HASI (Hubbard Association of Scientologists International) by way of the Speedwell Printing Company, Kent, England, 1957.
-Later editions were published by the Church of Scientology's in-house publisher Bridge Publications.
+All About Radiation is a pseudoscientific book by L. Ron Hubbard on the subject of radiation and atomic bombs, and the effects on the human body, including techniques for reducing or eradicating those effects.
+It was first published in 1957 by the Hubbard Association of Scientologists International (HASI) and printed by Speedwell Printing Company, Kent, England.
+Later editions were published by the Church of Scientology's in-house publishing companies.
+The book is considered part of Scientology's canon, however is no longer in print or being sold by the Church of Scientology.

 The book is controversial for its claims, amongst other things, that radiation poisoning, and even cancer, can be cured by courses of vitamins.
 There is no known cure for radiation poisoning, and current medical practice is to provide palliative care until the symptoms subside or the patient dies.

-Authorship
+Authorship and editions

 Early printings of the book were credited on the cover as simply "By a nuclear physicist and a medical doctor", while subsequent ones credited L. Ron Hubbard as being the nuclear physicist and "Medicus" as being the doctor.

-By the 1979 edition, the "medical doctor" was credited as being Richard Farley.

-In the book's most recent edition, the book's authorship is attributed to Hubbard and Gene Denk and Farley R. Spink.